 Before joining CMES Liz worked for over five years in the office of Harvard's Vice President for Administration, where she managed the Vice President's daily schedule, correspondence, special events and web news.
 She has an M.A. in Art History from Columbia University and B.A. in Fine Arts from Harvard College.

 Sarah received her BA in Psychology, BA in Dance, and MA in Arts Administration.
-She worked in the non-profit arts sector with a programming and education focus with organizations such as the American Dance Festival (NC), Dance St. Louis, Citi Performing Arts Center (Boston), and Springstep (Medford, MA).
-Her experiences have included creating and implementing marketing plans, fundraising events, performance series, classes for youth and adults, community programs, master classes, school performances and workshops, and professional development programs for K-12 teachers.
+She worked in the non-profit arts sector with a programs and education focus with organizations such as the American Dance Festival (NC), City Center (NYC), Dance St. Louis, Citi Performing Arts Center (Boston), and Springstep (Medford, MA).
+She transitioned to Harvard in 2008 and began working with CMES in 2009.
+She is currently enjoying her role as the CASA Program & Alumni Coordinator for the CASA program which just moved to Harvard in July 2014.